 Parse A Local File

-Download offices.json and run this command in your download folder.
+Download offices.json and run these commands in your download folder.
+This jq cookbook example shows local file processing.

 Press the green run button to see the output of this command.